Anime / Blue Submarine No. 6

 - Our Mermaids Are Different: Mutio and her sisters.

-- Perfect Pacifist People: show up towards the end.
-Rule of Symbolism makes the place where they live seem like heaven.
+- Perfect Pacifist People: Shows up towards the end.
+Rule of Symbolism makes the place where they live seem like Heaven.
 Did we mention they've found by the protagonist at the end of a war?

 - Psychopathic Manchild: Verg.
 He wants to please Zorndyke, whom he calls "Papa", but is extremely violent and prone to throwing temper tantrums.

 - Recycled UNDER WATER!: The series is essentially a retelling of The Island of Doctor Moreau WITH FISH PEOPLE.

 - Red Eyes, Take Warning: Averted.
 Mutio has red eyes that more then once glow in the dark underwater scenes, yet she is kind and quite harmless.
 Her blue-eyed sisters on the other hand...